Making Community: Apostle Vanessa Ward Builds Community and Strengthens Neighborhood in North Omaha

 The Marching Dragons drill team performs.
 A talent showcase gives kids and adults alike their neighborhood American Idol moments.

 There’s no cursing, no drama.
-It all flows free and
+It all flows free and easy.

 Bound up in this neighborhood’s story is her own saga of heeding the call to minister to an area “under siege” from open air dope dealers, gang members and drive-by shootings.
 A young man, Columbus Brown, was shot and killed in front of Apostle’s home.
 The mother of four feared for her own family’s safety.